Charles R. Johnson (soldier): Awards and Decorations

-Honors and awards
+Additional Honors

 In 2014 the Johnson Fitness Center at Fort Stewart, Georgia — an 80,000 foot facility that features an indoor swimming pool, running track, climbing wall and cardio rooms was named after him under the 3rd Infantry Division.

 At Arlington High School, there is a Charlie Johnson Hall, which features a bronze statue of Johnson pulling his classmate Don Dingee to safety during the battle at Outpost Harry, and a Wall of Remembrance that lists the names and stories of Arlington alumni who were killed in action while serving in the armed forces.

 Johnson's friends and classmates, along with students, staff and administrators from the Arlington School District, established the Charlie Johnson Legacy Project, which helps teach lessons inspired by Johnson, including loyalty, brotherhood, selflessness, courage, compassion, responsibility, patriotism and integrity.
 Each year the project awards scholarships to male and female students who reflect the most Charlie Johnson-like qualities.